blakeblackshear/frigate/docs/docs/configuration/record.md

 When `retain -> days` is set to `0`, segments will be deleted from the cache if no events are in progress.

+## Can I have "24/7" recordings, but only at certain times?

+Using Frigate UI, HomeAssistant, or MQTT, cameras can be automated to only record in certain situations or at certain times.

+**WARNING**: Recordings still must be enabled in the config.
+If a camera has recordings disabled in the config, enabling via the methods listed above will have no effect.

 ## What do the different retain modes mean?

 Frigate saves from the stream with the `record` role in 10 second segments.
 These options determine which recording segments are kept for 24/7 recording (but can also affect events).